XfinityAlpha/pico-ducky-payloads/Disable Windows Defender on Windows 11/README.md

 ********************

-Change the DELAY VALUE if the target system is VERY SLOW
+INCREASE the DELAY VALUE if the target system is VERY SLOW